iodigital-com/io-technology/data/blog/native-face-detection-cropping.md

 ![A single person in frame](/articles/native-face-detection-cropping/single-face.png)

-Luckily, with modern CSS, we can easily make this 16 by 9 with the following to CSS rules:
+Luckily, with modern CSS, we can easily make this 16 by 9 with the following to CSS lines:

 ```css
 img {